stivdahdah/-ansible-carbon-black-edr/README.md

 Task-03: Install VMware Carbon Black EDR Control from the directory /opt/CarbonBlackEdr/

 Requirements:
-- The network connection between your node and Github (you can change to local remote host) should be allowed since this playbook will fetch the installation from the CB server directly.
+- The network connection between your node and Github should be allowed since this playbook will fetch the installation from the CB server directly.

+Notes:
+You can change the src to be pointed to a local host.

 **Example Playbook**